THE DR ANN O'HEAR ARCHIVE

 I was encouraged to study slavery by Paul E. Lovejoy (now Distinguished Research Professor and Canada Research Chair in African Diaspora History, York University, Toronto, Canada).
 Although I did some work on slavery in the early 1980s and it received some coverage in my doctoral thesis, it was only in the mid-1980s that it became my main field of concentration.
 In 1988, a U.S. Social Science Research Council grant enabled me to conduct research on slavery in Nigeria and in various archives and repositories (I was later aided by a grant from the American Historical Association).
 Since that time, I have specialised in research on slavery and other forms of dependency in and around the city of Ilorin.
 I published a monograph, Power Relations in Nigeria: Ilorin Slaves and Their Successors, in 1997.
 I have also published numerous articles and chapters on slavery and related subjects and given many seminar papers on these topics.
 I now live in England, and I have been engaged for some years in settling my various research collections in appropriate repositories and working on further projects.

-1.b Notes on Permission from Editors and Authors to Reproduce and Use Copyrighted Materials
+1.4 Note on Permissions from Publishers’ Representatives and Authors to Use Copyrighted Materials

-Paul E. Lovejoy: Items in Section 3 of the O’Hear project deriving from a project organised by Professor Paul E. Lovejoy in collaboration with Professor Jan Hogendorn (1975).
+©Paul E. Lovejoy: The Oral Data Index: Summary translations of interviews conducted in Ilorin in 1975 by Otolorin Adesiyun as part of a project organised by Professor Paul E. Lovejoy in collaboration with Professor Jan Hogendorn.

-2.2a(iii) “Oriki and the History of Slavery in Ilorin, Nigeria.”
+“Oriki and the History of Slavery in Ilorin, Nigeria.”
 In African Slates, African Masters: Politics, Memories, Social Life, ed.
 Alice Bellagamba, Sandra Greene, and Martin Klein, 153-174.
 Trenton, NJ: Africa World Press (Tubman Series), 2017. ©Africa World Press.
-Permission granted by Professor Kassahun Checole to copy and use the complete version.
+Permission granted by Professor Kassahun Checole of Africa World Press.

-2.2b(ii) “Elite Slaves in Ilorin in the Nineteenth and Twentieth Centuries.”
-International Journal of African Historical Studies, vol. 39, no. 2 (2006): 247-273.
-Permission granted by Editor of IJAHS, Michael DiBlasi to copy and use the complete version.
+“Elite Slaves in Ilorin in the Nineteenth and Twentieth Centuries.”
+International Journal of African Historical Studies, vol. 39, no. 2 (2006): 247-273. ©Trustees of Boston University.
+Permission granted by Editor of IJAHS, Michael DiBlasi.

-2.2h(i) “Pawning [of persons] in the Emirate of Ilorin.”
+“Pawning [of persons] in the Emirate of Ilorin.”
 In Pawnship, Slavery and Colonialism, ed.
 P.E.
 Lovejoy and T. Falola.
-Trenton, NJ: Africa World Press, 2003.
-Permission granted by Professor Kassahun Checole to copy and use the complete 2003 version
+Trenton, NJ: Africa World Press, 2003.©Africa World Press Permission granted by Professor Kassahun Checole of Africa World Press.